Polyester Girl

 "Polyester Girl" is a song by Australian rock band Regurgitator.
 The song was released in May 1998 as the third single from the band's second studio album Unit.
-"Polyester Girl" peaked at No. 14 in Australia and No. 16 in New Zealand and it also ranked at No. 26 on Triple J's Hottest 100 in 1998.
+"Polyester Girl" peaked at No. 14 in Australia and No. 16 in New Zealand.
+It was ranked No. 26 on Triple J's Hottest 100 in 1998.

 Content

-The release of Polyester Girl has been described as the peak of Regurgitator's career; it was their highest selling single and has been credited with helping the album Unit reach sales of over 240,000.
+The release of "Polyester Girl" has been described as the peak of Regurgitator's career; it was their highest selling single and has been credited with helping the album Unit reach sales of over 240,000.
 The song was a radio hit in Australia, with Allmusic describing it as one of the highlights from the album.
-Polyester Girl has been called a "socially challenging" song, and has also been described as Regurgitator's "anti-commercialism anthem".
+"Polyester Girl" has been called a "socially challenging" song, and has also been described as Regurgitator's "anti-commercialism anthem".
 When questioned if he would have done anything different on the album Unit, Regurgitator frontman Quan Yeomans cited Polyester Girl, stating "it's one of those throwaway things that was done so quickly and so sillily.
 Maybe I would do that again, but then that's the most successful track we've ever released."
 Drums and keyboards heard in the song were synthesised using a Roland MC-303.
-Polyester Girl is said to be about a man "pledging fidelity to a sex doll."
+"Polyester Girl" is said to be about a man "pledging fidelity to a sex doll."
 A "romantic trauma" occurs when the product breaks and has to be sent away for repairs.